mairajmohsin07/Anomaly-Detection-For-Aircraft-Data/README.md

 # Anomaly Detection for Turbine Engine Data

 ## Overview
-This project focuses on detecting anomalies in turbine engine sensor data using two different machine learning approaches: an Autoencoder and an Isolation Forest.
+This project focuses on detecting anomalies in turbine engine sensor data using two different machine-learning approaches: an Autoencoder and an Isolation Forest.
 The project involves pre-processing sensor data, training anomaly detection models, and evaluating their performance.

 ## Features
 - Data pre-processing and scaling.